bogoli/-folio/_posts/2018-09-01-announcing-jupyter-in-triangle.markdown

 ---
 layout: post
 title: announcing jupyter in trinagle
-date: 2015-07-15 15:09:00
+date: 2018-09-01 15:09:00
-description: announcing jupyter in triangle
+description: announcing jupyter in the triangle
 ---

-announcing jupyter in triangle...
+announcing jupyter in the triangle...